 We represent plaintiffs and defendants in appraiser negligence lawsuits.
-Such matters involve more than just real estate - there are more and more lawsuits against appraisers for negligence in the valuation of fine art, antiques, machinery, and business valuation.
+Appraiser negligence includes lawsuits against appraisers in the valuation of fine art, antiques, machinery, real estate, and business valuation.

 - A personal property appraiser valued residential contents for a decedent estate tax filing.
 He provided an opinion of value of $3,000 for an important American Chippendale table, that later sold at public auction for $1.37 Million.
 The appraiser was sued for $800,000.

 - A respected auctioneer/appraiser was asked to appraise a vase for a museum.
 He misidentified the vase, undervalued it, and was sued for millions.

 - A fine arts appraiser provided an appraisal of $367,500 for a Russian Painting for use in filing an estate tax return.
 The painting sold less than a year later for $3,400,000, wherein the IRS argued for significantly more taxes and penalties for undervaluing the painting.
 We provided a review of the underlying appraisal and a defendable appraisal argument that resulted in saving the Estate significant taxes and settlement of the issue.

 - A fine arts appraiser working for a respected auction company on appraisal days gave an oral appraisal of an oil painting, asserting a value of $4,000 to $5,000.
 The owner relied on the appraiser and privately sold the painting for $5,000.
 Later the painting sold at the same auction house for $100,000.
 A lawsuit followed, settlement was $50,000.

 - A business valuation appraiser short-cut the scope of work, ignored appraisal standards and was sued by his client for $10,000,000.Boyes-Bogie v.
 Horvitz, 14 Mass.L.Rptr.
 208, N.E.2d, 2001 WL 1771989 Mass.Super